 In 2016, about 400 medical and dental clinics/practices as well as 20 hospitals and hospital departments sent their specimens to our institution.
 Because of the key role histopathology plays in terms of diagnostics and therapy planning, we maintain a close relationship with almost every other medical discipline.
 With our reports, we aim to answer every relevant diagnostic question in view of the source and type of the specimen and any further clinical questions.
 If additional clinical information is required we seek immediate direct contact to our colleagues in both hospitals and private practices in order to prevent any delays in the clinical management.

-Various logistic services are provided by the Lademannbogen Laboratory based on a cooperation agreement.
-However, the cooperation is not limited to logistics and administration but also includes professional collaboration with medical colleagues and scientists in clinical laboratory medicine, microbiology, molecular biology and human genetics.
+Within our institution of the Labor Lademannbogen MVZ we have cultivated a very close scientific and professional exchange with our colleagues in the clinical lab and microbiology as well as with the teams in molecular biology and human genetics.
 Genetic aspects of hereditary cancers are managed in collaboration with the Hamburg Specialist Laboratory for Molecular Genetic Diagnostics.
 Those molecular pathology analyses not provided by our own department are delivered by Professor Barbara Dockhorn-Dworniczak and her colleagues at the Kempten-Allgaeu Pathology Centre.
 The centre is equipped with the latest technology ensuring a high level of innovation and quality.
 These services primarily include DNA sequence analysis using next-generation sequencing with high sensitivity and multiplex PCR approaches for parallel examination of different target genes for individualised treatment as part of personalised medicine.

 The consultants of our department regularly receive external requests for second opinion on endocrine pathology, pathology of the salivary glands and pathology of the gastrointestinal tract.
 In the same way we also seek advice in complex differential diagnostic issues from external consulting partners or engage them as reference pathologists if, for example, the guidelines of the German Society for Digestive and Metabolic Disorders (DGVS) or the European Crohn’s and Colitis Organisation (ECCO) require an external opinion.